jierdin/sprout/operating-agreement.md

 Any Manager may engage in or possess an interest in other business ventures of any nature or description, independently or with others, similar or dissimilar to the business of the Company or any Series, and the Company, any Series and the Members shall have no rights by virtue of this Agreement or any Separate Series Agreement in and to such independent ventures or the income or profits derived therefrom, and the pursuit of any such venture, even if competitive with the business of the Company or any Series, shall not be deemed wrongful or improper.
 No Manager shall be obligated to present any particular investment opportunity to the Company or any Series even if such opportunity is of a character that, if presented to the Company or such Series, could be taken by the Company or such Series, and any Manager shall have the right to take for its own account (individually or as a partner or fiduciary) or to recommend to others any such particular investment opportunity.

 ###### Section 5.05 - Bank Accounts:

 The Managers associated with a Series may from time to time open bank accounts in the name of the Company or such Series, (or in the name of a nominee) as appropriate, and the Managers associated with such Series shall be the only signatories thereon, unless the Managers associated with such Series determine otherwise.

-TODO: Insert process for opening a legit crypto accoutn on behalf of the series /designation
-TODO: How to lawfully tie together a DAO and a child LLC

 ###### Section 5.06 - Indemnity of the Managers, Employees and Other Agents: